School of Modern Languages

 Honors and Awards

-Each Spring Semester at the Outstanding Students Awards Banquet, two students are celebrated as distinguished Modern Languages students.
-Selections are made on the basis of academic excellence and linguistic achievement.
+Each Spring Semester the SoML chooses outstanding students from all languages taught and they are celebrated as distinguished Modern Languages students.
+Selections are made on the basics of academic excellence and linguistic achievement.
+We also choose two outstanding students who are recognize at the Outstanding Student Awards Banquet.

-for Study of the French Language Claire Hoffner, a dedicated French instructor at SBCC from 1967 to 1991, has established this scholarship to provide support and encouragement to motivated students who are studying the French language.
+For Study of the French Language Claire Hoffner, a dedicated French instructor at SBCC from 1967 to 1991, has established this scholarship to provide support and encouragement to motivated students who are studying the French language.
 It is available to students studying French in SBCC’s School of Modern Languages.
 Applicants must carry nine (9) or more units and be enrolled in at least one (1) French language course each semester.
 They must maintain a minimum overall GPA of 3.0 and be U.S. citizens.
 They may be entering, continuing, reentering, or transferring students.
 Recipients may use the award for tuition, fees, books, and/or expenses of living, childcare, transportation, and/or travel costs.
-Applications are available in the Financial Aid Office (SS-217).
+Scholarship applications can be found on the Financial Aid Scholarships page.

 This scholarship is available to transfer students who intend to study Spanish at a four-year college or university immediately following graduation from SBCC, with the goal of either a major or a minor in Spanish language studies.
 Applicants must carry at least twelve (12) units and maintain a minimum overall GPA of 3.0 and a minimum GPA of 3.5 in their Spanish language studies.
 Applicants may be U.S. citizens, international students, or have permanent resident status.
 Recipients must use the award for tuition, fees, books, and/or expenses of living, childcare, transportation, and/or travel related to the Spanish language.
 Selection shall include review of a standard scholarship application and personal essay.
 Award of this scholarship is based solely on academic achievement.
-Applications are available in the Financial Aid Office (SS-217).
+Scholarship applications can be found on the Financial Aid Scholarships page.

 This scholarship is intended to provide support and encouragement to students who demonstrate an ability and enthusiasm to learn Chinese (Mandarin).
 Preference given to students with financial need in the broadest terms.
 Minimum GPA required: 2.5.
 Two awards each semester.
-Applications are available in the Financial Aid Office (SS-217).
+Scholarship applications can be found on the Financial Aid Scholarships page.